 Examination guidance and past papers

-First year students take the Prelim to Part I examination at the beginning of the Easter term.
+First year History students take the Prelim to Part I examination at the beginning of the Easter term.

 This is not classed, and does not count towards Part I. It is intended to provide you with informal guidance about your progress to date.
 To appear on the list of successful candidates, students must pass an examination in three papers: the first two of the Part I outline papers that they have studied, together with Historical Argument and Practice (HAP).